RepoMon/repo-man/README.md

 For a set of git repo uris which contain a composer.json and composer.lock file in the root directory, report on the dependencies across all the repositories and the versions installed with the lock files.

 Steps to follow

-* Add your authentication token to the service, if required to access the repositories
+* Add your authentication token for a git repository host to the service (if required to access its repositories)

         curl -X POST /tokens "host name" "token string"
 * Add each repository's url to the service